Photo: Melker Dahlstrand/

 #13 Winters are cold and dark

 It’s no secret that Sweden’s geographical location makes it prone to cold, dark winters.
 At the depth of winter in some northern parts of the country above the Arctic Circle, you might get as little as three hours of sunlight per day.
-Winters can be rough, but you’ll be rewarded during summer.
+(If that sounds a bit gloomy, you might want to follow this link to find 10 reasons to spend winter in Sweden.)
+So, winters may be rough, but you’ll be rewarded during summer.
 Long hours of daylight and moderately warm temperatures make Sweden one of the most beautiful places to be in during May to August.

 #14 Be on time